Creating Pillar Page Content Your Buyers and Search Engines Will Love

 Longer User Sessions

-A pillar page links to topic clusters with information on various subtopics.
-The cluster pages link back to the pillar page for extensive information.
-When users browse through your website and find useful links, they are more likely to stay on your site for an extended period.
+So, when users browse through your website and find useful links, they are more likely to stay on your site for an extended period.

 Increased Chances of Higher Google Ranking